I've worked in customer service, and I'm a freelance writer with seven years of experience writing about business.

-Whether you are in a field where you handle customer service over the phone, in person or online, being professional and having good customer service skills is a must.
+Whether you are in a field where you handle customer service over the phone, in person, or online, being professional and having good customer service skills is a must.
 The customers appreciate a representative that is knowledgeable, professional, and friendly.
-It may take some time to be a good customer service representative, especially if you have never worked in a field like that before.
-However, just remember to take things easy, keep a level head and you’ll be off to a good start.
+It may take some time to be a good customer service representative (CSR), especially if you have never worked in a field like that before.
+However, just remember to take things easy, keep a level head, and you’ll be off to a good start.

-This hub is directed towards people who are just starting out with their customer service careers.
-If you have been part of customer service for a few years or more, you may or may not find this hub helpful.
+This article is directed toward people who are just starting out with their customer service careers.
+If you have been part of customer service for a few years or more, you may or may not find this article helpful.

 Most companies should provide some type of training program to new customer service representatives.
-When I was training for my AT&T call center job, I spent 5 weeks in a classroom and 4 weeks in a ‘transition’ program, where we were answering calls and got 2 or 3 assessments a week telling us how our progress was.
+When I was training for my AT&T call center job, I spent five weeks in a classroom and four weeks in a "transition" program, where we answered calls and got two or three assessments a week telling us how our progress was.

-This is a very obvious, but often misunderstood or ignored trait.
-It’s very important that when you are in contact with a customer you remain professional.
-This means, no matter how irate a customer may become, no matter what they say to you, you need to keep your calm and try your best to resolve the customers issue without complaint.
+This is a very obvious but often misunderstood or ignored trait.
+It’s very important that when you are in contact with a customer, you remain professional.
+This means that no matter how irate a customer may become, no matter what they say to you, you need to keep your calm and try your best to resolve the customer's issue without complaint.

 Remain professional no matter what; however, try to relate to your customer.
 If your customer is a teenager and you are as well, talk about common interests when you are not required to talk about the reason you are servicing them.
 For example, if I was waiting on a certain process to finish that may take a few minutes while I am servicing a person my age, I might talk to them about current movie or game trends that I think they might be interested in.

 The same rule applies to everyone in any type of customer service, not just phone calls.
 Always treat the customer as a valued customer and fix any problem they may have.
-If your company allows, give deserving customers credits for the misunderstanding.
+If your company allows it, give deserving customers credits for the misunderstanding.

-You might run into the customer that demands to speak to your supervisor before you’ve even gotten a chance to talk to them.
-I use to work for AT&T in a call center and I would get these customers fairly often.
-I would start my introduction “Thank you for calling AT&T!
-My name is…” and before I could even finish saying thank you, the customer would demand to speak with my supervisor.
+You might run into a customer that demands to speak to your supervisor before you’ve even gotten a chance to talk to them.
+I used to work for AT&T in a call center, and I would get these customers fairly often.
+I would start my introduction—"Thank you for calling AT&T!
+My name is…"—and before I could even finish saying thank you, the customer would demand to speak with my supervisor.

-In the event that you can manage to get the customer to talk to you say something like “I am very sorry that you are upset with ____.
-I will do my absolute best to fix the situation for you.”
-In your own words of course.
+In the event that you can manage to get the customer to talk to you, say something like, "I am very sorry that you are upset with ____.
+I will do my absolute best to fix the situation for you" (in your own words, of course).
 Then proceed to have them give you as much detailed information about the situation as possible.
 Fix the problem if it is within your ability.
-If it is not within your power to fix be sure to direct them to the person or department that can.
+If it is not within your power to fix it, be sure to direct them to the person or department that can.

 If you notice that your customers often seem irritated or annoyed, perhaps you are doing something to directly annoy them.

-For those of you in call centers, do your customers seem the most annoyed after a long pause where neither of you have spoken?
+For those of you in call centers, do your customers seem the most annoyed after a long pause where neither of you has spoken?
 Customers do tend to get a little upset when the representative takes long breaks without talking.
 If you are busy researching or trying to fix their problem, make sure to keep the customer updated on what you are doing.
-Fill the silence with small talk, they’ll appreciate it.
+Fill the silence with small talk.
+They’ll appreciate it.

-Never offer selling something to someone that is irate, if you are sure that they will not want to buy it.
+Never offer to sell something to someone that is irate if you are sure that they will not want to buy it.
 If someone is mad at me, I’m not going to try to force them to buy a new phone or feature package if they were originally concerned about it.